microsoft/playwright/docs/api.md

 <!-- GEN:stop -->

 #### event: 'disconnected'
-Emitted when Playwright gets disconnected from the browser instance.
+Emitted when Browser gets disconnected from the browser application.
 This might happen because of one of the following:
-- Browser is closed or crashed
+- Browser application is closed or crashed.
-- The [`browser.disconnect`](#browserdisconnect) method was called
+- The [`browser.disconnect`](#browserdisconnect) method was called.

 #### browser.browserContexts()
 - returns: <[Array]<[BrowserContext]>>